Artiodactyl: Domestication

 Artiodactyls have been hunted by primitive humans for various reasons: for meat or fur, as well as to use their bones and teeth as weapons or tools.
 Their domestication began around 8000 BCE.
 To date, humans have domesticated goats, sheep, cattle, camels, llamas, alpacas, and pigs.
 Initially, livestock was used primarily for food, but they began being used for work activities around 3000 BCE.
 Clear evidence exists of antelope being used for food 2 million years ago in the Olduvai Gorge, part of the Great Rift Valley.
 Cro-Magnons relied heavily on reindeer for food, skins, tools, and weapons; with dropping temperatures and increased reindeer numbers at the end of the Pleistocene, they became the prey of choice.
 Reindeer remains accounted for 94% of bones and teeth found in a cave above the river Céou that was inhabited around 12,500 years ago.
+In general, most even-toed ungulates can be consumed as a kosher meat, with the principal exception of Suina (pigs, etc.) and hippopotamids, which are even-toed but do not chew the cud, and of Cetacea, which, for the purpose of rabbinic law, are considered to be scaleless fish, and thus not kosher.

 Today, artiodactyls are kept primarily for their meat, milk, and wool, fur, or hide for clothing.
 Domestic cattle, the water buffalo, the yak, and camels are used for work, as rides, or as pack animals.

 Threats

 The endangerment level of each even-toed ungulate is different.
-Some species are synanthropic (such as the wild boar) and have spread into areas that they are not indigenous to, either having been brought as farm animals or having run away as people's pets.
-Some artiodactyls also benefit from the fact that their predators (e.g. the Tasmanian tiger) were severely decimated by ranchers, who saw them as competition.
+Some species are synanthropic (such as the wild boar) and have spread into areas that they are not indigenous to, either having been brought in as farm animals or having run away as people's pets.
+Some artiodactyls also benefit from the fact that their predators (e.g., the Tasmanian tiger) were severely decimated by ranchers, who saw them as competition.

 Conversely, many artiodactyls have declined significantly in numbers, and some have even gone extinct, largely due to over-hunting, and, more recently, habitat destruction.
 Extinct species include several gazelles, the aurochs, the Malagasy hippopotamus, the bluebuck, and Schomburgk's deer.
-Two species, the Scimitar-horned oryx and Père David's deer, are extinct in the wild.
-Fourteen species are considered critically endangered, including the addax, the kouprey, the Bactrian camel, Przewalski's gazelle, the saiga, and the pygmy hog.
-Twenty-four species are considered endangered.
+Two species, the scimitar-horned oryx and Père David's deer, are extinct in the wild.
+14 species are considered critically endangered, including the addax, the kouprey, the wild Bactrian camel, Przewalski's gazelle, the saiga, and the pygmy hog.
+24 species are considered endangered.